Paul-W-Marshall/marshall-triangle/README.md

 ---

-*The Harmony Triangle project represents ongoing research into geometric visualization of complex multi-dimensional relationships.*
+*The Marshall Triangle project represents ongoing research into geometric visualization of complex multi-dimensional relationships.*